-- Annually prepare the AHCCCS Allocation Schedule, which is subject to change during the State Fiscal Year, to specify the Non-Title XIX/XXI non-capitated funding sources by program including MHBG and SABG funds, State General Fund appropriations, County funds, and other funds, which are used for services not covered by Title XIX/XXI funding and for populations not otherwise covered by Title XIX/XXI funding. - 2.
+- Annually prepare the AHCCCS Allocation Schedule, which is subject to change during the State Fiscal Year, to specify the Non-Title XIX/XXI non-capitated funding sources by program including MHBG and SUBG funds, State General Fund appropriations, County funds, and other funds, which are used for services not covered by Title XIX/XXI funding and for populations not otherwise covered by Title XIX/XXI funding. - 2.
 Make payments to the Contractor according to the AHCCCS Allocation Schedule which includes all administrative costs to the Contractor.
 Payments shall be made in 12 monthly installments through the State Fiscal Year no later than the tenth business day of each month.
 AHCCCS retains the discretion to make payments using an alternative payment schedule. - 3.
 Make payments to Contractor that are conditioned upon the availability of funds authorized, appropriated, and allocated to AHCCCS for expenditure in the manner and for the purposes set forth in this Contract. - 4.
 Not be responsible for payment to Contractor for any purchases, expenditures, or subcontracts made by the Contractor in anticipation of funding. - 5.
 Make disbursements upon receipt of the Notice of Grant Award from SAMHSA, even when receipt of the Notice of Grant Award is delayed.

-- 1. Manage available funding in order to continuously provide services throughout the funding period. - 2.
-Strive to fully expend allocated funding by the end of the funding period or be subject to Administrative Action and/or reduced allocation, termination of allocation, or denial of future funding. - 3.
-Submit the Contractor's Expenditure Report (CER) as specified in Section F, Attachment F3, Contractor Chart of Deliverables, with supporting documentation for reimbursement of certain State General Fund dollars for housing acquisition/renovation, SMI Housing Trust Funds, or Grant Funds as specified in the AHCCCS Allocation Schedule and/or terms of the AHCCCS Allocation letter. - 4.
-Obtain written prior approval from AHCCCS for any deviation from the AHCCCS Allocation Schedule or payment schedule.
+- 1. Manage available funding in order to continuously provide services throughout the funding period. - Strive to fully expend allocated funding by the end of the funding period.
+Regularly monitor historical, current, and projected expenditure of allocated funding and coordinate with AHCCCS regarding barriers to fully expend allocated funding in a timely manner that allows for reallocation of funding or be subject to Administrative Action and/or reduced allocation, termination of allocation, or denial of future funding.

+- 3. Submit a Contractor Expenditure Report (CER) as specified in Section F, Attachment F3, Contractor Chart of Deliverables, with supporting documentation for reimbursement of certain State General Fund dollars for housing acquisition/renovation, SMI Housing Trust Funds, or Grant Funds as specified in the AHCCCS Allocation Schedule and/or terms of the AHCCCS Allocation letter. - 4.
+Obtain written PA from AHCCCS for any deviation from the AHCCCS Allocation Schedule or payment schedule.
 Refer to the AHCCCS Financial Reporting Guide. - 5.
-As specified in A.R.S. § 35-190, State General Fund are appropriated by legislature and shall be expended (based on dates of service) by June 30 of each year at both the Contractor and provider levels.
+As specified in ARS 35-190, State General Funds are appropriated by the legislature and shall be expended (based on dates of service) by June 30 of each year at both the Contractor and provider levels.